 - A Member is an owner of the LLC

-- An Organizer is someone who is assisting with the formation of the LLC.
-This is often a Registered Agent, Attorney, or Accountant.
+- An Organizer is someone who assists with the formation of the LLC.
+This person is often a Registered Agent, Attorney, or Accountant.

 - Bizee – Best prices for additional business services (starting at $0 plus state fees)